dzucconi/queryparams/README.md

 # queryparams

-Parse and coerce the query string + simply set defaults.
+Parse and coerce query string.
+Set defaults and enforce a schema.

 ## Installation